The lighter and brighter colours for Dark Winter are presented today, along with combinations for warm weather.

 Darkness is the aspect of the colouring that is not medium.
 It goes to or very near black.
 Meanwhile, warmth, coolness, brightness, and softness have some room to move and hover near the middle of their scales.

 The overall darkness level of outfits looks best to me when it is also medium to dark.

 I seem to always wear the colours from the light to center sections of my fan.
 I don’t understand why the darkest of the Dark Autumn colors, especially the purples, seem to drain me.

-Lightness and clarity can appear to add some lift in many women, which is why so many of them get put into Spring.
+- Lightness and clarity can appear to add some lift in many women, which is why so many of them get put into Spring.
 An untrained eye might see this and forget to take into account all the other factors.

-Most of us tend to wear colours from the center of the fan.
-They’re easiest to be aware of.
-If your eyes are used to seeing you in these, they may have trouble making an objective assessment of darker colours.
+- If your eyes are used to seeing you in these, they may have trouble making an objective assessment of darker colours.
+Likewise, if you have always worn a lot of black, you may feel it looks good when it is only familiar.